How to challenge DSS discrimination

 Affordability and credit checks

 You may be asked to pass an affordability or credit check.
-Agents can't charge for this.
+Agents cannot charge for this.

 It is likely to be DSS discrimination if you're told that you will automatically fail a check because you get benefits.